Angelo Cavalluzzo

 Angelo Cavalluzzo (born March 1, 1993) is a Canadian former professional soccer player who played as a goalkeeper.
-He currently serves as the head coach for Toronto Varsity Blues women's soccer and head coach for Alliance United's women's team in League1 Ontario.
+He currently serves as the head coach for Toronto Varsity Blues women's soccer.

 Playing career

 Cavalluzzo began his career in 2012 with TFC Academy in the Canadian Soccer League, and in 2014 played with Niagara United.
 He returned to TFC Academy in 2015 to play in the USL Premier Development League.
 Cavalluzzo would receive degrees in bio and chemical engineering while playing for McMaster University during this time.

 In 2016, Cavalluzo was signed by Toronto FC II of the United Soccer League, where he appeared in 5 matches on an emergency basis.
 He made his debut on June 6, 2016 against Harrisburg City Islanders.
 On February 10, 2017 he extended his contract for the 2017 season.
 Cavalluzzo would be nominated for USL player of the month for March/April 2017, after making 18 saves and earning 3 clean sheets during that time.
 Upon completion of the 2017 season, Cavalluzzo would re-sign with the club for the 2018 season.
 Cavalluzzo would be a valuable player to Toronto FC II early in the 2018 season, but would ultimately see his season cut short in May after rupturing his achilles tendon.